 When he returned the following year, the prison had started its own Forgiveness Class, and it was led by the same inmate, the outlet reported.

-Buck has made more than 120 presentations across the country since the project’s inception and has visited every prison in the state of Wisconsin, according to his website.
+Buck has made more than 120 presentations across the country since the project’s inception and has visited 15 of Wisconsin's state prisons, according to his website.

 Daniel Bartelt is serving a life sentence without the possibility of parole.